What is it like to live in Macau?

 It is historically rich, and there are many UNESCO world heritage sites here.
 I would recommend tourists to visit all of it.

-11. Cost of living in Macau
+The cost of living in Macau

 The cost of living here is pretty expensive compared to some other countries in Asia.
 House rent is ridiculously high, and dining out can be costly, too.

-- Accommodation: My wife and I are currently renting a studio-type apartment with a single bedroom, and it costs HKD4500 a month.
+• Accommodation: My wife and I are currently renting a studio-type apartment with a single bedroom, and it costs HKD4500 a month.
 That is around USD570.
 Renting a flat with two or three bedrooms can cost double.
 You’ll save if you will rent a bed space or a room.

-- Food: Dining out every day is not possible for a regular hotelier, so we cook.
+• Food: Dining out every day is not possible for a regular hotelier, so we cook.

-- Transportation: Taxis and public buses are available 24 hours.
+• Transportation: Taxis and public buses are available 24 hours.
 For hotel staff, complimentary shuttles are provided by companies, which is excellent.

-- Tax: With our salary range, we are exempted from paying tax.
+• Tax: With our salary range, we are exempted from paying tax.

 In general, the cost of living in Macau may be a little bit expensive, but the salary is quite higher than in other countries so you’ll be able to live comfortably.

-12. Is it easy to make new friends in Macau?
+Is it easy to make new friends in Macau?

 My first set of friends are people from my own country.

-13. Do you hang out with locals or foreigners mostly?
+Do you hang out with locals or foreigners mostly?

-14. Where is your favorite place in Macau to hang out with friends?
+Where is your favorite place in Macau to hang out with friends?

 Our favorite is to go to buffet restaurants because we all love to eat.

-15. A memorable experience in Macau
+A memorable experience in Macau

-It was just a recent event, but I’m sure it’ s something I won’t easily forget.
+It was just a recent event, but I’m sure it’s something I won’t easily forget.

 Macau is not used to calamities, so when typhoon Hato came, it wasn’t prepared.

-16. Did you change your perspective about Macau after living here?
+Did you change your perspective about Macau after living here?

-I didn’t have a preconceived idea of Macau when I decided to move, so there weren’t so many perspectives to change.
+I didn’t have a preconceived idea of Macau when I decided to move, so there weren’t many perspectives to change.

 If there was, I think it’s my perception of other people.

 I never thought I would be able to develop friendships with other nationalities, but I was wrong.
 I realized that we are all the same.
-Just different mother tongue, but basically the same.
+Just a different mother tongue, but basically the same.

 My tip is not to overthink it.

 If you feel like moving, go for it.
 Anywhere has its pros and cons.
 You have to learn how to deal with it.
 There is something you are unfamiliar with?
-Get yourself informed and well versed.
+Get yourself informed and well-versed.

 Have something you’re scared of?
 Overcome it.